denisblondeau/SonosAPIDemo/README.md

 This demo:
 - Retrieves all Sonos devices on the local network.
-- Display the zones (consisting of Sonos speakers) in the local household.
+- Display the groups (consisting of Sonos speakers) in the local household.
 - Display the media image for the selected zone with various details (e.g. track title, track length, etc.)
 - Subscribe to Sonos events (e.g. volume change, etc.)